objectified/vdist/README.md

 If you look in the vdist examples directory, you will find examples of more use cases.

 ## How to customize
 It could well be that in your specific case, you need different steps to be taken to get to a deployable package. vdist by default is a bit naive: it checks for a requirements.txt and installs it using pip, and it also checks for a setup.py, on which it runs an install when present.
 Your situation might be a bit different.
 To solve this, vdist offers the ability to create custom build profiles.
-First, create a directory called "buildprofiles" under your project directory (location can be overridden by setting `profiles_dir`).
+First, create a directory called "buildprofiles" under your project directory (location can be overridden by setting the `profiles_dir` argument on the Builder instance).
 In this directory, you place a script called "profiles.json".
 The profiles.json file might look like this:

 ```
 {